-The Common Manual has been updated to clarify that as part of the Program Participation Agreement, each school must develop, publish, administer, and enforce a code of conduct, not only a school that has a preferred lender arrangement.
-The school must publish the code of conduct prominently on the school's Website and must annually inform the school's agents with responsibilities for FFELP or private education loans of the code of conduct.
-The code of conduct must prohibit conflicts of interest with regard to interaction with FFELP and private education loans and lenders.
-Finally, the definition of "opportunity pool loan" has been updated to clarify what constitutes a payment by a school to a lender.
+The Common Manual has been updated to clarify that as part of the Program Participation Agreement all schools must develop, publish, administer, and enforce a code of conduct, not only those schools that have a preferred lender arrangement.
+The school must publish the code of conduct prominently on the school's Web site and must annually inform the school's agents with responsibilities for FFELP or private education loans of the code of conduct.
+The code of conduct must prohibit conflicts of interest in regards to interaction with FFELP and private education loans and lenders.
+Finally, the definition of an Opportunity Pool Loan has been updated to clarify what constitutes a payment by a school to a lender.